Berserkyng/blackboxai-1745762102474/ai-character-generator/README.md

 ## Customization

-- The backend currently returns simulated AI responses.
-To integrate real AI services, update the API endpoints in `server.js`.
+- The backend uses OpenAI's GPT-4 for text generation and DALL·E for image generation.
+You can customize the prompts and parameters in `server.js`.

 - The frontend uses Tailwind CSS, Google Fonts, and Font Awesome via CDN for styling.